praneethhh18/Fluidtasks-task-manager/README.md

-# FluidTasks - Intelligent Task Management 🚀
+# FluidTasks - Modern Intelligent Task Management

 FluidTasks is a modern, full-stack productivity application built to demonstrate clean architecture, premium UI, and GenAI-inspired features.
 It combines a robust **FastAPI** backend with a polished **React** frontend.